LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Uses a neural network to learn latent vector representations of entities and IP addresses.
   * Entities are hashed and embedded
     * Need sufficiently large hash size
-  * Automatically generates negative samples during training by randomly pairing entities and IP's
+  * Automatically generates negative samples during training by randomly pairing entities and IPs

 Hyperparameters:
   * Num_entity_vectors